maycuch/CFG-group-page/README.md

   - Animals page that can direct you to another specific animal's page (Cat, Rabbit, Guinea Pig)
   - Sign Up page - where you can fill up sign up form

-We used CSS and Javascript.
+We worked with HTML, CSS and Javascript.